thebikashpokhrel/learning-docker/README.md

 #Running docker image
 docker run <imagename:tag>

+#Running by giving a name to container
+docker run --name <container_name> <imagename:tag>

 #List docker containers
 docker container ls  #can use -a optionally to list all containers which has run and exited before

 #To run image in interactive mode to access terminal(for now linux bash)
-docker run -it <imagename:tag> ../bin/sh #-e to set env variables
+docker run -it <imagename:tag> ../bin/sh

+#-e variable=value to set env variables

+#To run interactive mode while container is running
+docker exec -it <imagename:tag>

 docker run --env-file=.env <imagename:tag> #Giving env file while running docker image